Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Conclusion

-We believe that, as a next step, researchers will try to identify \ac{ML} schemes for the joint optimization of a wider ranges of WiFi features.
+We believe that, as a next step, researchers will identify \ac{ML} schemes for the joint optimization of a wider range of Wi-Fi features.
 Additionally, they should investigate the coexistence of ML-controlled and legacy networks, since it poses a possible source of unfairness in channel access.
 We also expect that the attractiveness of this area of research will continue to grow.
-To support this statement, we have identified a number of open research directions which could serve as a guide for researchers in their future work.
+To support this statement, we have identified several open research directions which could serve as a guide for researchers in their future work.

 \appendices {\IEEEsetlabelwidth{CCCCCCC}}